How does History Matters help communities?

 Does it work?
 Do people really pay to attend these events?

 The answer is yes to both questions.
-Since History Matters began, in 2009, we have raised over $1,000,000.
+Since History Matters began, in 2009, we have raised a little over $2,000,000.
 Every community has writers.
 So many people have that little voice in their head telling them to write — they simply lack the instruction to make it happen.
 Steve and Elizabeth’s workshop helps provide a needed spark.
 And the meet and greets, speaking engagements, gala events, receptions, luncheons, dinners, club meetings, and cocktail parties have all garnered enthusiastic and generous crowds.
 Check out the Past Events page for a complete list of where this has happened and the Upcoming Events page as to where Steve and Elizabeth will be next.

 What are some of the projects History Matters has helped?